zacchiro/beangrep/README.md

   To read from standard input, pass "-" as FILENAME, but beware that it implies on-disk buffering of stdin.

-  The FILENAME can also be specified via the environment variable BEANCOUNT_FILE.
+  The FILENAME can alternatively be specified via the environment variable BEANCOUNT_FILENAME.
 This allows not having to specify it explicitly every time bean-grep is run.
 Only a single FILENAME is allowed to be specified this way.

   All options can be set via environment variables, which is most useful if you want to override the defaults.
 Each environment variable